FreitasGilberto/FreitasGilberto/README.md

 I am a native Spanish speaker and have a C1 Advanced level in English, as well as an A2 level in Portuguese.
 I enjoy being able to communicate with people from different backgrounds and cultures.

-If you'd like to get in touch, feel free to visit my LinkedIn profile at linkedin.com/in/gilberto-freitas/.
+If you'd like to get in touch, feel free to visit my <a href="linkedin.com/in/gilberto-freitas/">LinkedIn profile.</a>

 Now, for a fun fact about me: I'm a bit of a contradiction when it comes to anime.
 I always say that I don't like it, but my favorite fictional series is actually One Piece!</p>
 </div>